 The first part of your career may have felt like a sprint, but the second half is going to feel like a marathon.
 Part of staying current is adopting an “in the present” mindset.

 As you look ahead, it’s time to open up the box.
 Start going to the gym.
 Dump the toxic people in your life.
 Start healthy new habits to replace bad old habits.
 Buy some new clothes.
 Challenge long-held ideas by talking to others, face-to-face, whose perspectives contradict your views.
 And start surrounding yourself with people, books, travel and anything else that inspires you and helps you appreciate new perspectives.

 Are you thinking about exploring a different path within the PR profession, or trying something completely new?
 Before you do, Clark advises giving your idea a test drive before jumping in.

 After taking an early retirement from his job as a marketing director for a small manufacturing firm, one of my friends decided that for the second half of his life, he wanted to become a college professor of Italian language and literature.
 He tiptoed into his new life by going back to college, taking classes and moving to Florence for a year to test out his new life.
 And he loved it.

 You could begin a similar journey by taking a day or week of vacation and shadowing another professional.

 Stop drifting through life.
 Through goal-setting and by taking an active role in connecting with others and reconnecting with your passions, you’ll reduce your risks to change, you’ll feel more alive than ever and you’ll invite new opportunities to come into your life.
 Remember CCC — work with cool people on cool projects that inspire you and do good for your community and the world.

-Stephen Dupont, APR, is vice president of public relations and branded content for Pocket Hercules, a hybrid brand marketing firm based in Minneapolis.
-Contact Stephen at: www.linkedin.com/in/stephendupont.
+Stephen Dupont, APR, is vice president of public relations and branded content for Pocket Hercules (pockethercules.com), a brand marketing firm based in Minneapolis.
+Contact him at: www.linkedin.com/in/stephendupont.